kbx81/RGBBinaryClock/docs/USER_MANUAL.md

 * LED 6: Display Fahrenheit - temperature is shown in degrees Fahrenheit if set, Celsius otherwise.
-* LED 7: Fade Across Slots - if set, display colors will gradually change as time progresses from one configured time to the next.
-More on this below.
+* LED 7: Fade Across Slots - if set, display colors will gradually change as time progresses from one configured time slot to the next.
+If disabled, colors will abruptly change when a time slot configured for color change is reached.
 * LED 8: Automatic Intensity Adjustment - if set, the display brightness will automatically adjust based on the ambient light level.
 If clear, manual adjustment is enabled when the time, date, or temperature is displayed.